-Here’s my list of the best SEO tools, for example:
+Here’s my list of tools for keyword research, for example:

-Notice how I mentioned the target keyword (“best SEO tools”) early in the post intro?
+Notice how I mentioned the target keyword (“tools for keyword research”) early in the post intro?

 I also like to mention several synonyms and semantic terms throughout the intro and body copy.